lilyxmeng/LilyxMeng/README.md

 <h2>Hi, I'm Lily! 👋</h2>

 <p>I'm an 11th grade student attending high school at Harbord Collegiate Institute in Toronto, Canada.
 I'm planning on studying computer science in university.
 I'm a self taught front-end web developer, interested in learning backend and other skills as well!
-Feel free to reach out, I'd love to meet new people!
+Feel free to reach out, I would love to meet new people!

   <!--One of my hobbies are creating side projects, the most recent one I'm working on is <a href="https://lilyxmeng.github.io/itzketches/">ITZKETCHES</a> (btw, the contact page doesn't work I still have to work on validating and getting input from it 🥲).
 For more information, check out the repository <a href="https://github.com/LilyxMeng/itzketches">here</a>!</p> -->